Michael-F-Ellis/TransLily/ROADMAP.md

 0.1.0  Initial Release  (done)

-0.2.0  Context-sensitive readline history.
-Command line support for user-supplied config file.
+0.2.0  Context-sensitive readline history and completion.

 0.3.0  Simple pre-compile checking to verify that the same number of durations and pitches are specified in each bar.